prakhar2020cs/vite-project_movie-search-website/README.md

 # Movie App

-This movie app was built using ReactJS.
+I created movie app using ReactJS.
 It allows users to search for movies and retrieve data from an API.
 Users can select a movie, mark it as a favorite, and manage their favorite movies list.

 ## Features